This set of Microprocessor Multiple Choice Questions & Answers (MCQs) focuses on “Interfacing I/O Ports”.

 b) 7-segment display

-Explanation: The output device transfers data from microprocessor to the external devices.
+Explanation: The output device transfers data from the microprocessor to the external devices.

 3. The input and output operations are respectively similar to the operations,